 - Dries in about 6 hours

 ToughCrete is a penetrating concrete sealer.
 It is a great sealer because of its many benefits and uses.
-It can be purchased online for about 100 dollars a gallon.
 It has a clear finish that does not leave much of a wet look.

 - Environmentally friendly